 Broadway and Fulton St

 Description: As it did a decade ago, Trinity Wall Street, Lower Manhattan’s three-centuries-old Episcopal parish, will open its doors in September to all seeking spiritual refuge.
-The parish will honor the memory of those so tragically lost, and mark the unparalleled efforts of the volunteers, first responders, and recovery workers with community observances offering contemplation, solace and the embrace of a hopeful future.
+The parish will honor the memory of those so tragically lost, and mark the unparalleled efforts of the first responders, recovery workers and volunteer community with community observances offering contemplation, solace and the embrace of a hopeful future.
 The theme “Remember to Love” will inform the week of reflection and remembrance.

 WHERE: St. Paul’s Chapel, Broadway and Fulton Street

 In the aftermath of 9/11, Trinity Church and St. Paul’s became sanctuaries for those seeking consolation after the destruction of the Twin Towers.
+Located directly across from the World Trade Center, St. Paul’s Chapel was shielded from falling debris by a sycamore tree, whose roots are immortalized as a ten-foot-tall bronze sculpture in the south yard of Trinity Church.
 For eight months after the attacks, “the little chapel that stood” was home to an extraordinary volunteer relief effort, becoming a place of renewal and inspiration for Ground Zero’s physically and spiritually weary.

 Upcoming Events at St. Paul's Chapel: